5 Basketball Footwork Drills

 Basketball Footwork Drills

-Start behind ladder.
+Start the drill behind ladder.
 Run through ladder placing both feet in each box, then step again with both feet in same box.
 These are small steps, similar to stutter-steps.
 Lead with opposite foot on second set.

 Two Up, One Back